Patent Registration

 Documents Required for Patent Registration are

-• (Aadhaar card, firearms licence, department ID, driver's licence, freedom fighter identification card, pan card, passbook, passport, ration card, voter identification card) Photo ID Proof of Owner
+• ID Proof of Owner: (Aadhaar card, firearms licence, department ID, driver's licence, freedom fighter identification card, pan card, passbook, passport, ration card, voter identification card) Photo ID Proof of Owner.

-• (Aadhaar card, firearms licence, department ID, driver's licence, freedom fighter identification card, pan card, passbook, passport, ration card, voter identification card) Address proof
+• Address Proof: (Aadhaar card, firearms licence, department ID, driver's licence, freedom fighter identification card, pan card, passbook, passport, ration card, voter identification card) Address proof.

-• For a company, a certificate of incorporation and address documentation (a partnership deed, a company incorporation document, a GST certificate, or a memorandum of agreement) are necessary.
+• Certificate of Incorporation: For a company, a certificate of incorporation and address documentation (a partnership deed, a company incorporation document, a GST certificate, or a memorandum of agreement) are necessary.

-• Provisional requirements (In the absence of complete requirements.)
+• Provisional Requirements: Provisional requirements (In the absence of complete requirements).

-• Declaration (Declaration as to inventorship for applications with complete specification or a convention application)
+• Declaration: Declaration (Declaration as to inventorship for applications with complete specification or a convention application).

-• Any biological material utilised in the specification should have its source and place of origin made very explicit in the application form.
+• Biological Material: Any biological material utilised in the specification should have its source and place of origin made very explicit in the application form.

-• All patent applications must include the applicant's signature, as well as those of any authorised signers or patent attorneys, as well as the application's date and name.
+• Patent Applications: All patent applications must include the applicant's signature, as well as those of any authorised signers or patent attorneys, as well as the application's date and name.

 Patent registration process